Jasper Gold successful in defending legally novel false imprisonment claim by prisoner recalled from release on licence - Jan 2026

 In 2024-25, Jasper was a judicial assistant to the High Court, working across the Administrative Court, King’s Bench Civil and Media and Communications Lists, assisting a range of judges on matters spanning public and civil law.
-He attended the hearings and assisted with research and drafting in cases including:
+He attended hearings, and assisted with research and drafting.
+He worked on cases including:

 - R (BMA) v General Medical Council [2025] EWHC 960 (Admin), the BMA’s challenge to the GMC’s manner of regulating, and nomenclature for, physician and anaesthetic associates.